libgdx/packr/README.md

   * Icons aren't set yet on any platform, need to do that manually.
   * Windows is 32-bit only, Linux is 64-bit only, Mac OS X is 64-bit only
+  * If you want a smaller JDK you have to currently clean up jre/rt.jar yourself.
+I'll try implementing tree shaking asap.